atomic77/gopensearch/README.md

 * Indexing and storage optimizations in sqlite usage

 Out of scope:
-* Most things :) Clustering, sharding, etc.
+* Most things :) Clustering, sharding, painless lang, etc.

+### Support Matrix

+Until I get around to properly documenting what works and what doesn't, you can get an idea for sorts of queries are supported by looking at the test cases in the `pkg/dsl` folder.

 ### Why make this?